 Choose a warm site that gets plenty of sun, such as along a south-facing building or wall.
 Make sure that the area is protected from strong winds as melons are vulnerable to cool temperatures.
 The planting area should be well drained and loose textured with lots of organic matter.
-Each spring, work plenty of compost into your garden.
+Each spring work plenty of organic compost into your garden.
 Learn how to prepare garden soil here.

 Tip: Use black plastic to warm the soil 2-3 weeks prior to planting heat-loving crops.
 After all risk of frost has passed, simply cut holes in the plastic sheet and plant seeds or seedlings through the holes.